kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

   </body>
 </html>
 {% endprism %}
-The buttons have been removed from the HTML file.
+The buttons were removed from the HTML file.
 {% prism javascript %}
 // sample08/soccerplayers.json
 {